Will Mod/Cons work efficiently on Copper Tube Baseboard?

 2.66 = 45,480/17,0985

-The boiler is short cycling
+The boiler is short-cycling

-Disclaimer: The information found on this web site is for informational purposes only.
-All preventive maintenance, service, installations should be reviewed on a per job situation.
+Disclaimer: The information found on this website is for informational purposes only.
+All preventive maintenance, service, and installations should be reviewed on a per-job basis.
 Any work performed on your heating system should be performed by qualified and experienced personnel only.
-Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property or bodily injury from applied information found on this web site as it should be reviewed by a professional.
+Comfort-Calc or its personnel accepts no responsibility for improper information, application, damage to property, or bodily injury from applied information found on this website, as a professional should review it.